mitradranirban/mypysky/Readme.md

 The art work is my own creation.
 It is distributed under CC BY-SA 4.0 [see https://creativecommons.org/licenses/by-sa /4.0/]

 _Disclaimer_  The  game contains concepts and  characters depicted in the game the game Sky Children of Light.

-This priject is not affiliated to That Game  Company, the developer of Sky mibile game and none of its intellectual properties like  picture screenshot has been used
+ This priject is not affiliated to That Game  Company, the developer of Sky mobile game, and none of its intellectual properties like  picture, screenshot has been used in this game